Apple supply chain

-Apple Inc. manufactures most of its products in China through partners like Foxconn.
+As of 2021, Apple uses components from 43 countries.
+The majority of assembling is done by Taiwanese original design manufacturer firms Foxconn, Pegatron, Wistron and Compal Electronics with factories mostly located inside China, but also Brazil, and India.

 Apple's decision to outsource its manufacturing has received significant criticism, due to allegations of poor working conditions, long work hours, and other labor rights violations.
 In response, Apple launched its Supplier Responsibility program, which aimed to improve Apple's oversight of supplier partners and enforce its ethics policies.
+It has also attempted to introduce greater diversification into its supply chain by sourcing products from other countries.

 Several product leaks have come from Apple's supply chain rather than its corporate offices, leading Apple to reinforce its secrecy measures.